-The Council's procedure on "confidential reporting" enables employees to raise such concerns internally rather than going directly to an outside person or body.
+The Council's procedure on confidential reporting enables employees to raise such concerns internally rather than going directly to an outside person or body.
 The procedure applies to the following areas:

-- a possible criminal offence - a failure to comply with a legal obligation - a miscarriage of justice - a danger to the health and safety of an individual - damage to the environment - deliberate concealment of information tending to show that any of the above matters is being deliberately concealed - gross breach of the Council's code of governance.
+- a possible criminal offence - a failure to comply with a legal obligation - a miscarriage of justice - a danger to the health and safety of an individual - damage to the environment - deliberate concealment of information tending to show that any of the above matters is being deliberately concealed - gross breach of the Council's code of good governance - Mis-use of Council assets (for example, Council computers or vehicles) time or other suspected fraud which may require investigation

-Employees can raise their concern with their Head of Service, their Executive Director, the Council's Monitoring Officer the Executive Director (Corporate Resources), the Council's Risk and Audit Manager, a trade union representative or, where this is not appropriate, the Chief Executive.
+Employees can raise their concern with their Head of Service, their Executive Director, the Council's Monitoring Officer the Head of Legal (Corporate Resources), the Council's Risk and Audit Manager, a trade union representative or, where this is not appropriate, the Chief Executive.
 The Council will ensure that any employee reporting a concern under the Act will not experience any detriment as a result.
 This applies, as long as the report has been made in good faith, even if following investigation, there is found to be no substance to the allegation.
-Only where a false allegation has been made deliberately or maliciously, will the matter be viewed seriously, and the complainant may be liable to action being taken under the Council's Disciplinary procedures.
+Only where a false allegation has been made deliberately or maliciously, will the matter be viewed seriously, and the complainant may lead to disciplinary action.

-Any employee considering making a disclosure out with the Council, for example to the press, should be aware that they may not automatically be protected by the Act.
+Any employee considering making a disclosure out-with the Council, for example to the press, should be aware that they may not automatically be protected by the Act.
 Before doing this, in their own interest, they should seek advice from their trade union or a legal adviser.

-Full information on the procedure is provided in an employee information booklet detailing the "Procedure on Confidential Reporting" which is a vailable on the Intranet or from Personnel Services, Corporate Resources.
-The Council also has a Fraud Prevention Strategy details of which are available on the Intranet under Finance & Information Resources.
+Full information on the procedure is provided in an employee information booklet detailing the "Procedure on Confidential Reporting" which is available on the intranet or from Personnel Services, Corporate Resources.
+The Council also has a Fraud Prevention Strategy details of which are available on the intranet under Finance & Information Resources.

-11. Rights as a Citizen
+11. Rights as a citizen

-11.1 Expression of Personal Views
+11.1 Expression of personal views

-As a citizen, an employee is entitled to express their views about the Council.
-However, this does not include making use of any private information gained through their employment with the Council.
-However, in their work capacity, employees should not criticise the Council either through the media, at a public meeting or in any written communication with members of the public.
+As a citizen, an employee is entitled to express legitimate views about the Council.
+However, this does not include using any private information gained, either directly or indirectly, through their employment with the Council.

+In the work capacity, employees should not criticise the Council, verbally or in any written communication, whether through the media, at public meetings or directly with members of the public.
+Remember good governance principles and values must be followed in any work, activity or decisions undertaken on behalf of the Council.

-Employees who hold a politically restricted post should be careful not to speak in public in favour of any particular political party.
+Employees who hold a politically restricted post should be careful not to verbally or in any written communication favour any particular political party.